 - Tooth-Brushing Songs – Check out these songs to teach your kids while they brush their teeth!

-- No Cavities – If your kid has a good report at the dentist, swing by a place on the way home for a treat.
+- No Cavities – If your child has a good report at the dentist, swing by a place on the way home for a treat.

 - Healthy Snacks – Search for snacks that will do little harm to your kids’ teeth.
-Check out ways to encourage your kids to eat healthy food, here.
+Check out ways to encourage them to eat healthy food.

 - Buy dental tools your kids are excited about using – Fun toothbrushes, a toothpaste they like, flossing sticks, etc. This will further encourage your kids to continually care for their teeth.